mukuldhariwal94/Interview-Questions-Practice/README.md

 * We can check size of queue/stack
 * Inside a method any changes to input object persists but if we swap the parameter object that does not persist after method is returned
 * Loss in precision can happen due to static variables being of diff type
+* We can insert data in linkedlist based on index .
+If we add multiple values at same index it pushes the other items down the list in order it is inputted.(Check Graph problem)